unsaved/sn-developer/README.md

 * **suxList**  Displays sys_update_xml records with the crucial attributes for the specified local Update Set XML file(s).
 * **snLint**  Executes ESLint against one specified ServiceNow JavaScript scriptlet file.
-              (This is actually provided by module @admc.com/eslint-plugin-sn, which sn-developer depends on and bundles).
+              (This is actually provided by module @admc.com/eslint-plugin-sn.
+              Details about that below).

 # Installation
 To install globally (accessible to all npm projects):
 ```
     npm i -g @admc.com/sn-developer
+    # If you don't have a good eslintrc.json file and 'snglobals' directory by
+    # some other means, or if you want to be able to run the linter standalone,
+    # then also do a global install of @admc.com/eslint-plugin-sn:
+    npm i -g @admc.com/eslint-plugin-sn
 ```
 UNIX users will need root privileges, so run this as root or under sudo.